HermanRas/PHP_GOSSIP_NODE/README.md

 - HELLO_FUNCTION
 	- loop thru peer list sending all known NODEs & NETWORK_NAMEs without passwords
 - DID_YOU_HERE
-	- loop thru peer list for my networks sending all GOSSIP_GUIDs
+	- loop thru peer list for my networks sending all GOSSIP_GUID
 - TELL_ME_MORE_FUNCTION
-	- loop thru received GOSSIP_GUIDs, retrieving all data for from node that shared it using NODE_GUID
+	- loop thru received GOSSIP_GUID, retrieving all data for from node that shared it using NODE_GUID
 - NETWORK_STATUS_FUNCTION
 	- Show all NODES on this NETWORK_NAME that this nodes knows
 - GOSSIP_STATUS_FUNCTION